loopeer/android-plugin-loopeermodel/README.md

 # android-plugin-loopeermodel
-an Android Studio plugin for generating model using data dictionary provided by the server developer.
+an Android Studio plugin for generating model using loopeer data dictionary.

+###loopeer data dictionary:
-####define a data struct below:
+####define a data struct as below:
 ```
  ClassName [classname]
  param1：note1